10 FAQs About the R-ATP

 What are the ATP and R-ATP?

-A pilot qualifies for the ATP certificate by holding the Commercial Pilot certificate with Airplane Multi-Engine Land and Instrument Airplane ratings, accruing 1500 total flight hours to include various types of flight time, completing an ATP-CPT course, passing the ATP Knowledge and Practical tests, and being at least 23 years old.
-FAR §61.159
+An aspiring airline pilot qualifies for the ATP certificate by holding the Commercial Pilot certificate with Airplane Multi-Engine Land and Instrument Airplane ratings, accruing 1500 total flight hours to include various types of flight time, completing an ATP-CPT course, passing the ATP Knowledge and Practical tests, and being at least 23 years old.
+Ref: FAR §61.159 and FAR§61.153

 What is the “restriction on privileges” for the R-ATP?
 What does the R-ATP allow a pilot to do?

-In plain language, this restriction is that the ATP pilot cannot fly as pilot-in-command or captain in airline operations, and cannot act as second-in-command in airline operations that require three or more pilots (longhaul operations that require augmented flight crew to allow for inflight rest).
-FAR §61.167(b) and §61.160(g)
+In plain language, this restriction is that the ATP pilot cannot fly as captain and pilot-in-command in airline operations, and cannot act as relief pilot or second-in-command in airline operations that require three or more pilots (longhaul operations that require augmented flight crew to allow for inflight rest).
+Ref: FAR §61.167(b) and FAR §121.436

 How does a pilot qualify for the R-ATP?

-A pilot qualifies for the ATP with restricted privileges through one of three different paths.
+A pilot qualifies for the R-ATP through one of three different paths.

-College aviation degree path: Complete a four-year Bachelor degree or two-year Associate degree and complete pilot training to attain the Commercial Pilot and Instrument ratings through an FAA-approved R-ATP college degree program, and build 1000 total flight hours (with Bachelor degree) or 1250 total flight hours (with Associate degree or Bachelor degree and 30 credit hours).
+2) College aviation degree training path: Complete a four-year Bachelor degree or two-year Associate degree and complete pilot training to attain the Commercial Pilot and Instrument ratings through an FAA-approved R-ATP college degree program, and build 1000 total flight hours (with Bachelor degree) or 1250 total flight hours (with Associate degree or Bachelor degree and 30 credit hours).
 More information about these programs, below.
-Ref.
-FAR §61.160(b), (c), and (d)
+Ref: FAR §61.160(b), (c), and (d) and FAR §61.153(a)(2)

-Alternative path: Meet all requirements for the ATP, including 1500 hours flight time, before reaching age 23.
-The pilot can accomplish this with any type of flight training, “zero” college, “zero” military experience.
+3) Other training path: Meet all the flight time requirements for the unrestricted ATP – 1500 hours – prior to reaching age 23.
 The minimum age is 21.
-FAR §61.153(a)(2)
+The pilot can accomplish this with any type of flight training under Part 61 or 141, with any or “zero” college, and with any or “zero” military training.
+Ref: FAR §61.160(f) and FAR §61.153(a)(2)

 How can someone confirm that a college has an R-ATP program?
 What if the college says they have a Part 141 program or have applied for approval?

 Caveat emptor.
-All FAA-approved R-ATP flight training programs are Part 141, however the reverse is not true.
+All FAA-approved R-ATP flight training programs operate under FAR Part 141, however the reverse is not true.
+Some colleges offering Part 141 flight training are not FAA-approved R-ATP programs.

 The only way to absolutely verify that a college holds an FAA Letter of Authorization for their R-ATP program is to check the FAA’s most current published list of Institutions Authorized to Certify its Graduates for an Airline Transport Pilot (ATP) Certificate with Reduced Aeronautical Experience